erf/vid/README.md

 ## Features 📋

 - a minimal fast modal vi-like text editor for the terminal 🤓
-- properly handles rendering, editing and cursor movement of emojis ❤️‍🔥
+- correct rendering, editing and cursor movement of emojis ❤️‍🔥
 - made for modern terminal emulators (WezTerm<3) using the latest Unicode version (15) 📚
 - written in pragmatic Dart code wo dependencies (except the **characters** package) 💻
-- VT-100 terminal sequences ⌨
 - unlimited undo ↩️

 ## Non-goals 🛑